Arjun Son of Vyjayanthi: Production

 The film was initially referred to by its working title NKR21 and was officially launched with a muhurtham ceremony held in Hyderabad on 20 October 2023.

 The first glimpse of the film, featuring Nandamuri Kalyan Ram, was unveiled by the makers.
 On 24 June 2024, a special birthday glimpse video featuring Vijayashanti was released by the makers.
 On 30 July 2024, the climax shoot was completed.
 A new shooting schedule for the film began in Visakhapatnam on 24 October 2024.

 On 21 December 2024, the makers released a poster featuring Sohail Khan as the antagonist, marking his debut in Telugu cinema.
 On 8 March 2025, the official title of the film was announced as Arjun S/O Vyajayanthi.
 On 17 March 2025, the teaser of the film was released.
 The pre-release and trailer launch event of the film was held on 12 April 2025 at Shilpakala Vedika, with NTR as the chief guest.

 Music

 The film's music is composed by B. Ajaneesh Loknath.
 On 31 March 2025, the first single, "Nayaaldhi," was released.
 The lyrics were written by Raghu Ram, and the song was sung by Nakash Aziz and Sony Komanduri.
-The secong song of the film "Muchataga Bandhaale" was released on 9 April 2025, lyrics also written by Raghu Ram and Sung by Haricharan.
+The second song of the film "Muchataga Bandhaale" was released on 9 April 2025, lyrics also written by Raghu Ram and Sung by Haricharan.